-When mother and daughter duo, Jane Smith (62) and Ellie Buckler (29), set-out to launch Dark Master Escape Rooms in Crowborough, East Sussex, they wanted to disrupt the industry and bring Hollywood magic to the ever-growing world of the escape room craze.
-They contacted Dave Bamforth of Creativearts.co.uk to create and build a truly immersive wonderland – 18 spectacular themed rooms, full of magic and special effects.
-The escape room design includes a haunted toyshop, an underground river-adventure, secret tunnels, a cave behind a waterfall, the arctic tundra – where it actually snows, an Aztec temple hidden in a jungle, a giant crocodile which swallows you whole, an extreme turbulence airplane simulator - complete with falling air-masks, a damaged nuclear bunker which rains with real sparks, a quicksand simulator, interactive holograms, pyrotechnics, motion platforms and so much more…
+Dark Master Escape Rooms in East Sussex contacted Creativearts.co.uk to create them a truly immersive wonderland, full of magic and special effects.
+The escape room design includes an underground river-adventure, secret tunnels, a cave behind a waterfall, an arctic tundra – where it actually snows, a temple hidden in a jungle, a giant crocodile which swallows you whole, and an extreme turbulence airplane simulator - complete with falling air-masks.

-With Sony's release of "Escape Room: Tournament of Champions" in cinemas this week on July 16 (the sequel to the popular "Escape Room" movie), it couldn't be a more perfect time for Dark Master to open its doors.
-Because Sony's movie features both a plane crash and a quicksand simulator, fans can literally come to East Sussex and re-live parts of the movie for themselves.
+With Sony's release of "Escape Room: Tournament of Champions" in cinemas on July 16 (a sequel to their "Escape Room" movie), it's the perfect time for Dark Master to open its doors.
+Sony's movie features both a plane crash and a quicksand simulator, so fans can literally come to East Sussex and re-live parts of the movie first-hand.

 Dark Master's rooms include a jungle adventure, which participants say is, "just like being in an Indiana Jones movie".
 Players must use their wits, teamwork, and problem-solving skills to take down a mysterious master criminal.